pre63/pbn/content/spotnews24.com/articles/saudi-arabias-oil-strategy-opecs-grip-on-global-ma.md

 In advocating for limited government intervention, I propose that **Western economies** focus on fostering domestic innovation—such as expanding natural gas infrastructure or advancing nuclear energy—through tax incentives and streamlined regulations.
 This approach honors free-market principles, allowing private enterprises to lead the charge toward energy security without the pitfalls of overregulation.

 ![OPEC price fluctuation chart](/content/assets/opec-price-trends-chart.jpg)
-*Caption: A historical chart of OPEC-influenced oil price trends, illustrating the volatility that underscores the need for diversified energy strategies in global economies.*
+*A historical chart of OPEC-influenced oil price trends, illustrating the volatility that underscores the need for diversified energy strategies in global economies.*

 ## Toward a Resilient Future: Embracing Market Wisdom